Case Study

 Given that EMBL is an international organization with multiple sites that specialize in a range of life science disciplines, a particular challenge for EMBL is the complexity of creating best practices that are flexible enough to be applicable in different national and disciplinary contexts.

-EMBL is addressing these challenges by including a variety of perspectives in the DORA working group, including site heads, senior scientists from across EMBL’s sites, and staff that are central to recruitment and training of PhD students and postdoctoral fellows.
+EMBL has been addressing these challenges by including a variety of perspectives in the working group, including site heads, senior scientists from across EMBL’s sites, and staff that are central to recruitment and training of PhD students and postdoctoral fellows.
 The range of inter-site stakeholders involved in the process is important for the creation of a flexible and collectively applied set of assessment policies.
-Importantly, the DORA working group has identified EMBL's objectives for research assessment reform and is in the process of working to address them.
+Importantly, the working group has identified EMBL's objectives for research assessment reform and is in the process of working to address them.

-An additional goal of the DORA working group is to seek more bottom-up insight from its early-career researchers, for example, by working with EMBL postdoctoral representatives to review draft guidelines and share their views on how research should be assessed.
+An additional goal of the working group is to seek more bottom-up insight from its early-career researchers, for example, by working with EMBL postdoctoral representatives to review draft guidelines and share their views on how research should be assessed.

 Why: Motivation for change

-Both internal and external drivers motivated the creation of a DORA working group.
+Both internal and external drivers motivated the creation of a Responsible Research Assessment working group.
 Internally, a major driver for change at EMBL has been the growing recognition among its leadership that to fulfil their mission to train researchers and future research leaders, EMBL needs to place research training more formally in the broader context of good scientific practice, of which DORA recommendations are a part.
 To fulfill its training mandate, EMBL ensures regular staff turnover by allowing staff to work at EMBL for a maximum of nine years.
 The regular turnover at EMBL makes it possible for highly trained scientific personnel to transfer the skills they obtain during their time at EMBL to national institutes.
 These researchers often go on to implement or advocate for similar research assessment reform at their subsequent academic and industrial research positions.

 How: Processes and dynamics for developing, implementing and managing change

-In addition to the top-down change initiated by senior leadership and members of the DORA working group, there is robust bottom-up support from faculty members at EMBL sites.
+In addition to the top-down change initiated by senior leadership and members of the Responsible Research Assessment working group, there is robust bottom-up support from faculty members at EMBL sites.
 Alongside its research and training mission, EMBL provides scientific services and facilities.
 EMBL has a history of leading open data initiatives, supporting community standards, developing open source software, and data curation.
 The most recent example of this is the delivery of the COVID-19 Data Portal.
 These shared institutional experiences, which recognize the value of research outputs other than research articles, demonstrate that the implementation of research assessment reform aligns well with institutional priorities.
 Moving forward, EMBL hopes to further recruit bottom-up input from research faculty, postdocs, and PhD students by convening workshops to acquire feedback on policy development and implementation.

 When: Timeline for development and implementation